spacetelescope/stcal/docs/stcal/ramp_fitting/description.rst

 and the form of the data will appear as the subscript: ‘s’, ‘i’, ‘o’ for segment, integration, or overall (for the entire dataset), respectively.

-It is possible for an integration or pixel to have invalid data, so useable slope data will not be available.
+It is possible for an integration or pixel to have invalid data, so usable slope data will not be available.
 If a pixel has an invalid integration, the value for that integration for that pixel will be set to NaN in the rateints product.
 Further, if all integrations for a given pixel are invalid the pixel value for